Exawind/openturbine/docs/sphinx/theory/overview.rst

 Formulation overview
 --------------------

-OpenTurbine was designed to solve flexible multibody problems that have been discretized into a collection of :math:`k_n` nodes representing massless points, rigid bodies, and flexible-beam nodes, where each node has three translational degrees of freedom (DOFs) and three DOFs
+Kynema was designed to solve flexible multibody problems that have been discretized into a collection of :math:`k_n` nodes representing massless points, rigid bodies, and flexible-beam nodes, where each node has three translational degrees of freedom (DOFs) and three DOFs